 Our authors' reflections point to two open questions that are relevant for both the distinctiveness and the success of 'transformative constitutionalism': For one, one has to ask whether transformative constitutionalism has a distinctive substance beyond court-enforced rights, namely with respect to the economic order it envisages?
 The constitutional history of the developmental state reminds us that economic constitutionalism can go well beyond the redistribution of (some) public resources through social rights litigation.
-Does TC with its frequent invocations of 'economic justice' and the 'democratization of the economy', have something distinctive to say about the structure of economic institutions that affect the initial distribution in the first place, such as private property, market economy and corporate capitalism?77 A second and similar question can be asked with respect to the relationship between TC and the political system it envisages.
-As Roberto Gargarella argues, rights alone will not counter deeply entrenched inequality as long as the 'engine room' of the constitutional questions about political representation and electoral systems, political parties and campaign finance, legislative process and public scrutiny, and the political economy of transformative constitutionalism - in short: Does transformative constitutionalism have its own, distinctive 'law of democracy' that favours a transformative politics?79 b) Constitutionalism as Site of Struggle About Political Organization
+Does TC with its frequent invocations of 'economic justice' and the 'democratization of the economy', have something distinctive to say about the structure of economic institutions that affect the initial distribution in the first place, such as private property, market economy and corporate capitalism?
+A second and similar question can be asked with respect to the relationship between TC and the political system it envisages.
+As Roberto Gargarella argues, rights alone will not counter deeply entrenched inequality as long as the 'engine room' of the constitution, the organization of political power, remains unreformed.
+This raises constitutional questions about political representation and electoral systems, political parties and campaign finance, legislative process and public scrutiny, and the political economy of transformative constitutionalism - in short: Does transformative constitutionalism have its own, distinctive 'law of democracy' that favours a transformative politics?

-76 Klug (n.
+Klug (n.
 52).